-The video shows the artist painting a beautiful tree in real-time with soft music in the background.
+The video shows the artist painting a beautiful tree in real-time with soft music.

 Study and learn how to paint trees by watching the artist’s strokes, techniques, and color selection.

-Once you learn some basic techniques this artist uses, you will recognize that Painting trees in acrylic are not only easy but rewarding.
+Once you learn some basic techniques this artist uses, you will recognize that Painting trees in acrylic is not only easy but rewarding.

 This artist demonstrates how to paint trees with a fan brush and regular brushes.

-I have found it helpful to watch the acrylic tree painting video a couple of times before starting.
+I have found it helpful to watch the acrylic tree painting video several times before starting.

 Doing so allows me to observe the artist’s techniques before diving into the project.

 I also recommend practicing on some affordable acrylic paper before starting a project on canvas.